Tybiee/Conway-s-Game-of-Life/README.md

 # Conway-s-Game-of-Life
- Python recreation of Conway's Game of Life
+ Python recreation of John Conway's Game of Life